A High-Quality Robust Diffusion Framework for Corrupted Dataset: Conclusion

 \section{Conclusion}

-In this paper, we have highlighted the limitations of the DDGAN model when faced with noisy datasets containing outliers.
-To address this issue, we have introduced the RDGAN technique, which incorporates Semi-Dual UOT into the DDGAN framework.
-RDGAN has demonstrated the ability to either maintain or enhance performance across all three critical generative modeling criteria: mode coverage, high-fidelity generation, and fast sampling, all while ensuring rapid training convergence.
-Additionally, our paper showcases that RDGAN significantly outperforms DDGAN on noisy training datasets with various settings, making it a promising approach for real-world noisy datasets.
-Moreover, our work is complementary to other DDGAN improvement techniques, such as WaveDiff \citep{phung2023wavediff}, suggesting potential to raise robustness of those models in the future. {
+In this paper, we introduce the first diffusion framework for robust-to-outliers image generation tasks.
+We present techniques to incorporate UOT into the DDGAN framework, leading to our proposed framework RDUOT.
+RDUOT has demonstrated the ability to either maintain or enhance performance across all three critical generative modeling criteria: mode coverage, high-fidelity generation, and fast sampling, all while ensuring rapid training convergence.
+Additionally, our paper showcases that RDUOT significantly outperforms DDGAN and other robust-to-outlier algorithms on corrupted training datasets with various settings, making it a promising approach for real-world corrupted datasets.